+Name of Property

+County and State

-Name of Property County and State devaluation of the individual worker and the dignity of human labor.
+crafts movement, which began as a philosophy and artistic style founded by William Morris in the 1860s.
+The British movement was a reaction to the industrial revolution with its perceived devaluation of the individual worker and the dignity of human labor.
 Seeking to ennoble the craftsman once again, the movement emphasized the hand-made over the mass-produced and urged social reform.